 - Dechema study: Low carbon energy and feedstock for the European chemical industry.

-- Preliminary results booklet of the funding measure CO2Plus of the Federal Ministry of Education and Research (BMBF) [only available in German]: CO2Plus – Stoffliche Nutzung von CO2 zur Verbreiterung der Rohstoffbasis
+- Preliminary results booklet of the funding measure CO2Plus by the Federal Ministry of Education and Research (BMBF) [only available in German]: CO2Plus – Stoffliche Nutzung von CO2 zur Verbreiterung der Rohstoffbasis

 - Circle chart